A bearded dragon egg bound cannot pass its eggs. This is also known as egg binding or dystocia (postovulatory stasis).

-Egg binding is a very common disorder in female bearded dragons and is another disorder seen in captivity, that is not seen in wild bearded dragons (Melidone, et al., 2008).
-When a bearded dragon cannot pass its eggs, it is egg bound, also known as dystocia (postovulatory stasis).
+Bearded dragon egg bound is a very common disorder in female bearded dragons.
+Egg binding is another disorder seen in captivity, that is not seen in wild bearded dragons (Melidone, et al., 2008).

 Egg binding occurs where the eggs formed from the follicles on the ovary cannot be passed and are retained in the oviduct (reptiles version of the uterus).
 The retained eggs are easily broken which will cause infection or worse.